dewald-galjaard/XReader/README.md

 #### Folder structure
 Within the solution tests are placed inside a solution folder `_`.
 This is to keep them seperate and always at the top.
 On disk however, the projects can be found under `\qa`.

+#### Domain
+For this specific example I could identify only one domain entity from a DDD perspective `Record`.
+Record may hold information related to a persons, but in this context, users will only refer to it as a 'Record'.